Ced earned a bachelor's degree in communication studies in 1999. His interests include history, traveling, and mythology.

 In Chinese fantasy stories, though, the difference between Buddhist powers and Taoist powers is a major trope.
-It not only denotes separate origins, even the methods of cultivation are implied to be starkly different.
+It doesn’t only denotes separate origins, even the methods of cultivation are implied to be starkly different.

-The above said few Chinese can pinpoint the exact differences.
+The above said, few Chinese can pinpoint the exact differences.
 Furthermore, classic sagas such as Journey to the West and the Zu Mountain series heavily suggest that Buddhist powers are superior, without fully explaining why.

 Personally, I view “Buddhist powers” as heavy on philosophical enlightenment and the banishing of worldly deception, while “Taoist powers” focus on utilizing elemental forces, benefitting from mathematical complexities, and harmonizing with nature.
-Given that both forms of power are ultimately used to destroy evil in fantasy stories, such differences, whatever they are, might not be too relevant.

 Appendix C: The Stars of the Chinese Big Dipper